andrew-liawan/Portfolio/Steam SQL/README.md

-# Markov Chains - Hypothesis Testing
+# SQL - Steam Games

 Cleaned, wrangled, and consolidated data tables from Kaggle.
 Consolidation and cleaning of 3 imported tables (csv) in server: